StephenJD/lighting_up_your_life/content/en/home/Light Up Your Life v3.md

 Desmond Tutu said "Hope is being able to see that there is light despite all of the darkness."
 So, how do you find that Hope?
 That Light?

-Jesus said \"I am the Light of the World."
+Jesus said \"I am the Light of the World.
+Whoever follows me will never walk in darkness, but will have the light of life."
 What did he mean?
 How can he claim that?
 How can that be relevant to what we are experiencing here and now?

-Many people, whether they have any faith background or not, find great hope and peace in prayer and trying to understand God through Jesus and his words.
+Many people, whether they have any faith background or not, find great hope and peace in prayer and trying to relate to God through Jesus and his words.
 Many find that God sometimes speaks to them with comfort or wise guidance.
 It is a most wonderful feeling to know that God has spoken to you.
 You realise that you are not on your own and that He